stankolubomir/es2csv/README.rst

   -f, --fields FIELDS [FIELDS ...]
 List of selected fields in output.
 Default is ['_all'].
   -S, --sort FIELDS [FIELDS ...]
 List of <field>:<direction> pairs to sort on.
 Default is [].
   -d, --delimiter DELIMITER                Delimiter to use in CSV file.
 Default is ",".
+  -c, --quotechar QUOTECHAR                Character use to quote (enclose) the value with.
+Default is '"'.
   -m, --max INTEGER                        Maximum number of results to return.
 Default is 0.
   -s, --scroll-size INTEGER                Scroll size for each batch of results.
 Default is 100.
   -k, --kibana-nested                      Format nested fields in Kibana style.